nsmgr8/dotvim/README.markdown

 ### Manual

 1. Link this folder to ~/.vim
-2. Link vimrc and gvimrc to ~/.vimrc and ~/.gvimrc respectively.
-3. Create the folder ~/.vim/bundle/
+2. Create the folder ~/.vim/bundle/
-4. Install vundle in the bundle folder
+3. Install NeoBundle in the bundle folder
-5. Run vim
+4. Run vim
-6. :BundleInstall